JMakkonen/Primes/README.md

 ### Program RU1104
 This program uses P1004 (above) and provides a window for the user to enter a number and then factors that number.
 It uses the TCL TK windows wrapper to the OS API, so you have to have that loaded.

+### Program P1034
+Just to note I have switched to programming in Python rather than Ruby mostly because the courses I am taking on Coursera require Python programming.
+Anyway, I am retracing some of the work done above in Ruby and re-doing it in Python.
+I have, in this program, created a number of functions related to prime numbers.
+It will check if numbers are prime, it will factor numbers.
+The program if run, will calculate and append 100,000 primes into a file primes0.data.
+My primes0.data file has about 1,000,000 primes in it, it is 9.4 MB in size.
+The computer can load the whole thing into memory without an issue.
+I'll update this comment when/if I build it up to 10,000,000 primes.

+### Program P1035
+This program produces a graph of the distribution of the number of factors of a number between 10,000 and 100,000.
+(It does take some time to run.)
+It is surprising how large a percentage of the numbers have 1,2 or 3 prime factors.